Mining and metallurgy in medieval Europe: Smiths and miners within medieval society

 Metallurgists throughout medieval Europe were generally free to move within different regions.
-German metallurgists in search of rich precious metal ores, for instance, took the lead in mining and affected the course of metal production, not only in East and South Germany but in almost all of Central Europe and the Eastern Alps.
+For instance, German metallurgists in search of rich precious metal ores took the lead in mining and influenced the course of metal production, not only in East and South Germany but also in almost all of Central Europe and the Eastern Alps.

-As mining gradually became a task for specialized craftsmen, miners moved in large groups and formed settlements close to mines with their own customs.
-They were always welcomed by the regional authorities since the latter were interested in increasing the revenue and the exploitation of the mineral-rich subsurface was quite profitable.
-These authorities claimed a part of the output, and smiths and miners were provided with land for cottages, mills, forges, farming, and pasture, and they were allowed to use streams and lumber (Nef 1987, 706–715).
+As mining gradually became a task for specialized craftsmen, miners moved in large groups and formed settlements close to mines, each with their own customs.
+They were always welcomed by regional authorities, as the latter were interested in increasing revenue through the profitable exploitation of the mineral-rich subsurface.
+These authorities claimed a portion of the output, and smiths and miners were provided with land for cottages, mills, forges, farming, and pasture, while also being allowed to utilize streams and lumber.
+(Nef 1987, 706–715).

-Progressing to the high and late Middle Ages, as smelting sites became geographically independent from mines, metalworking was separated from ore smelting.
-The urban expansion from the 10th century onwards and the dominant role of towns provided metallurgists with the right environment to develop and improve their technology.
-Metallurgists became organized in guilds, and their workshops were frequently concentrated in town peripheries (McLees 1996).
+Advancing into the high and late Middle Ages, a notable shift occurred where smelting sites gained geographical independence from mines, leading to the separation of metalworking from ore smelting.
+The urban expansion that unfolded from the 10th century onwards, coupled with the pivotal influence of towns, afforded metallurgists an optimal setting to cultivate and refine their technological advancements.
+This era witnessed the systematic formation of metallurgical guilds, with their workshops often converging on the outskirts of these urban centers.
+(McLees 1996).

 In medieval societies, liberal and mechanical arts were considered to be totally different disciplines.
 Metallurgists, like all craftsmen and artisans, almost always lacked the formal education that would inform a methodical intellectual background.
 Instead, they were the pioneers of causal thinking based on empirical observation and experimentation (Zilsel 2000).